SouzaCode/MangaBookmark/README.md

        \$ npm i</br>
        \$ npm run-script build
 - Go to the extension manager tab at chrome an let the dev option active
-- load the build folder and be happy
+- "load unpacked" the build folder and be happy